danghuutruong/BrowserDataExtractor/README.md

 EN
 ### Guide for Using BrowserDataExtractor.py

+Note that this code only works to retrieve passwords that you have saved in your preferred browser, so it will only access those saved passwords.

 **`Browser Data Extractor`** is a powerful tool for collecting data from popular web browsers.
 It can retrieve information about passwords and browsing history from multiple browsers and send the results as a zip file via Telegram.

 #### **Key Features:**